-Luc Ferrari, Jean Schwarz and Michel Musseau, for all that is linked to contemporary music.
+Luc Ferrari and Jean Schwarz, for all that is linked to contemporary music.

 His activities as an arranger and composer brought him into contact with the soloists of the Opéra de Paris, l’Orchestre de Bretagne, l’Orchestre de Rouen, l’Orchestre National de Sofia, New Japan Philarmonic Orchestra, l’Orchestre Philharmonique de Liège, Chamber Orchestra Musica Vitae (Sweden), etc.

 His Concerto for Trio and Orchestra – commissioned by the French State – was the principal subject of Dialogos, a film made by Frank Cassenti, showing Tomás Gubitsch’s career and broadcast on France 3, the French national television channel.

 Without abandoning pure musical creation, he also works with cross disciplinary forms of expression, and has begun composing for the theatre, dance and cinema.

 Tomás decides at this point to stop working as a guitarist to be able to dedicate himself entirely to compositional and orchestral work.
 An original experience, SANS CESSE,- “an improbable ballet opera” as Gubitsch likes to describe it- was created with about fifity unemployed people in the main roles.
 Conceived in collaboration wth the choreographer Didier Silhol the show brought together more than 100 people on stage (with among others the Ensemble Orchestre de Basse Normandie under the direction of Dominique Debart, the Quator Cenoman and Sax 4, soloists from the universe of jazz and rock and a brass ensemble from the ENM of Mans.